Nabakrushna Choudhuri: Diplomatic mission

 Another important event.
 Today's Bangladesh was a part of Pakistan.
 It was known as East Pakistan.
 In the name of religion, some persons of doubtful character were torturing the Hindus, who were migrating to India.
 Some of them came to live in Odisha.
 This was enough for the Hindus.
 To take revenge, they attacked the Muslims.
 It had its repercussions in Odisha.
 Rourkela saw killing of Hindus and Muslims.
 The entire country was worried.
-Nabababu, Rama Devi, Malati Devi and others rushed to Rourkela.
+Nabakrushna Choudhury, Ramadevi Choudhury, Malati Choudhury and others rushed to Rourkela.
 They worked among both the communities till the situation became calm.